galperins4/core2_tbw/README.md

 ## CHANGELOG

 ### 3.0.1
-- updated to support multi-vote implementation
+- updated to support new vote implementation
+- updated to support new merged multipayment / transfer transaction

 ### 3.0.0